OpenCGSS/DereTore/README.md

 The new score composer (still in alpha phase), the successor of ScoreEditor.
 Detailed readme and user manual will be written in the future.
 Let's celebrate its alpha release!

-There is a simple user guide in Simplified Chinese: [here](DereTore.Applications.StarlightDirector/docs/user-guide_zh-CN.md).

 ### Other